TruceRPC/truce/README.md

 Truce is in search of a sweet spot.
 Here are some of the desired traits this project aims to incorporate:

-- Be language agnostic (Starting with generators writting in and for Go).
+- Be language agnostic (Starting with generators written in and for Go).
 - Generate servers and clients.
 - Make space for multiple target transport protocols and versions (e.g. HTTP 1.1 and 2, maybe even gRPC).
 - Ability to express human readable wire-formats (REST with JSON).